housten/marsviewer/README.md

 2. Open the project in your code editor
 3. Launch with a local server (e.g., using VS Code's Live Server extension)

+## Contribution Guidelines

+Contributions are welcome!
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with clear messages.
+4. Submit a pull request describing your changes.

+Please ensure your code follows the project's style and includes relevant tests or documentation updates.

+## Known Limitations

+- The application uses NASA's DEMO_KEY, which has rate limits.
+For higher usage, register for your own API key.
+- The app relies on client-side rendering, which may not perform well with a large number of photos.
+- Limited support for older browsers that do not support ES6+ features or modern CSS.

+## Deployment Workflow

+This project is deployed using GitHub Pages.
+The deployment process is automated via a GitHub Actions workflow:

+1. On every push to the `main` branch, the workflow builds and deploys the site to GitHub Pages.
+2. The workflow configuration can be found in `.github/workflows/static.yml`.

+To deploy manually:
+1. Ensure your changes are committed and pushed to the `main` branch.
+2. Verify the deployment at [https://housten.github.io/marsviewer/](https://housten.github.io/marsviewer/).

 ## License

 MIT License - See LICENSE file for details.